In the News

 Matsui has secured reelection comfortably in every race since.

 Leadership and key staff from the Sacramento Regional Transit District (SacRT) officially celebrated the acceptance of nearly $77 million in federal grant funding Wednesday morning during a special event attended by state officials, and dignitaries from Sacramento County.
+The gathering, held at McClellan Business Park, marked the beginning of SacRT’s ambitious push toward a zero-emission future and the creation of the region’s first hydrogen fuel infrastructure.

 Federal regulators announced that they have approved California’s application for funding under a federal program designed to provide equitable access to broadband.